 Safety demonstrations are performed to show the correct way to use tools, ladders, scaffoldings and other equipment needed in the electrical trade.
-Industrial product representatives also demonstrate their product lines such as CAD-welding, powder-actuated fastening systems, and GFCI protection.
+Industrial product representatives also demonstrate their product lines when available.
 The students elect safety officers to represent the Electrical Program at the school's monthly safety committee meeting.